Buying guide · Amplifiers

 Because "enough current" is doing a lot of work in that sentence.
 Modern audiophile headphones span four orders of magnitude in power requirements.
 A 100 dB/mW IEM clips a smartphone output at 30% volume.
 A HIFIMAN SusvaraHiFiMAN's flagship planar magnetic headphone, famous for requiring enormous amplifier power (at least 1-2W) due to its extremely low sensitivity of ~60dBSPL/mW. at 60 dB/mW needs more than 2 watts to hit casual listening levels.
 An amplifier that handles both gracefully - low noise into the IEM, high current into the Susvara - is genuinely difficult to build.

-What we tested for
+What we tested for#

 Every amplifier on this list spent at least two weeks on the chain, driving the hardest planar magneticA driver using a thin membrane with embedded conductors suspended between magnets, producing sound from the entire surface for very low distortion. load in our catalogue plus the most sensitive IEM, plus everything in between.
 We listened for the things measurements only partially capture: how the amplifier handles the moment of a hard transient when its output stageThe final amplification block of an amp that directly drives the load (speakers or headphones), supplying the current and voltage the load demands.
-Unrelated to "stage" / "soundstage" - that's a listening term about perceived spatial width and depth; this is a circuit block. is already near voltage clip, how it behaves on long-decay reverb tails where Class ABThe most common amplifier class, biasing the output stage into Class A for small signals and transitioning toward Class B at higher levels for better efficiency. crossover distortionDistortion in Class B/AB amplifiers at the zero-crossing point where the two output devices transition, producing a characteristic "zipper" artifact. shows up, and how the headphone signature stabilises when you change volume by 20 dB.
+Unrelated to "stage" / "soundstage".
+That's a listening term about perceived spatial width and depth; this is a circuit block. is already near voltage clip, how it behaves on long-decay reverb tails where Class ABThe most common amplifier class, biasing the output stage into Class A for small signals and transitioning toward Class B at higher levels for better efficiency. crossover distortionDistortion in Class B/AB amplifiers at the zero-crossing point where the two output devices transition, producing a characteristic "zipper" artifact. shows up, and how the headphone signature stabilises when you change volume by 20 dB.

 Scoring weights tonality (does the amplifier add audible colorationAny consistent deviation from accurate reproduction that imposes the system's own character on recordings; can be pleasant (euphonic) or fatiguing.), technicalities (noise floor, drive headroomThe decibel margin between the loudest expected signal and an amplifier's clipping point.
 10-20dB of headroom is generally needed for unclipped reproduction of dynamic recordings at realistic listening levels., transient grip), build (chassis quality, switch and pot feel, whether the heatsinks actually dissipate), and value at price tier.
 A 9.0 here is reference-class for what the amp set out to do - a balancedA signal transmission method using two opposite-polarity signal lines plus a ground; noise induced on both lines is cancelled at the differential input. desktop combo getting a 9.0 means it's exceptional as a combo, not that it competes with $5k separates.

-How to read this guide
+How to read this guide#

 The ranked picks below are sorted by score.
-Three of the picks are integrated DACDigital-to-Analog Converter - a device that translates binary audio data into an analog electrical signal that can be amplified and heard./amp combos optimized for desktop use; two are dedicated amplifiers with no DAC built in; one is a preamp-headphone-amp hybrid that wants a separate DAC upstream.
-The comparison table at the top of the page is the fastest way to scan score, verdict, and price across the full list - the column shows the headphone amp inside any combo product, and the DAC stageShort for soundstage; the perceived three-dimensional acoustic space of a stereo recording.
-Often used to describe headphone presentation specifically ("the Arya has a deep stage"). is noted in the detailed write-up where it matters.
+All three are integrated DACDigital-to-Analog Converter, a device that translates binary audio data into an analog electrical signal that can be amplified and heard./amp combos optimized for desktop use, so each one-boxes the DAC and the headphone amp in a single unit.
+The comparison table at the top of the page is the fastest way to scan score, verdict, and price across the list - the price column shows the combo as a whole, and the DAC stageShort for soundstage; the perceived three-dimensional acoustic space of a stereo recording.
+Often used to describe headphone presentation specifically ("the Arya has a deep stage"). is broken out in the detailed write-up where it matters.

-Class A vs. Class AB vs. Class D
+Class A vs. Class AB vs. Class D#

-What this guide does not cover
+What this guide does not cover#

 We do not review portable amplifiers and DAC/dongles here - the listening windows and chain compatibility don't translate cleanly to desktop reviewing.
 We also do not include manufacturer demonstrators of $20k+ flagship gear that we haven't held in our own listening room for the full review period.
 When that changes, the pieces show up.